Confidence sets for phylogenetic trees: Structure

 The intuition behind $\mathbf{v}_{T^*}(T)$ can best be illustrated via the MLM, and may be seen in Figure~\ref{logmap_illustration}.
 For a target tree in the same orthant as the base tree (identical topologies), the MLM coincides with a Euclidean representation of the target tree, that is, is an $m$-vector with all positive components reflecting the lengths of the target tree's internal branches.
 For a target tree in an adjacent orthant (nearest neighbor interchange topology), the MLM vector has a single negative component with magnitude equal to the length of the branch present on the target tree but not present on the base tree, with the remaining components positive (adjusted to reflect the branch lengths of the target tree).
-If the target tree is more topologically distinct than a NNI interchange from the base tree, the simplest visualization is to follow the initial segment of the geodesic path (the segment contained in the same orthant as the base tree) for the length of the geodesic across (potentially more than one) Euclidean orthant boundaries.
-To employ the notation of \cite{owenfast}, this is equivalent to finding any tree of fraction $\lambda$ along the geodesic, for (obtained by solving Theorem 2.4 of \cite{owenfast} for $i=0$), representing this tree as a Euclidean vector $\mathbf{s}^*$ with all positive coordinates and the same edge ordering as $\mathbf{t}^*$, then calculating the log map as Note that $A_1$ and $B_1$ above refer to the first elements of the partitions of the geodesic support of the geodesic path between $T^*$ and $T$ (as in \cite{owenfast}).
-The particular choice of $\lambda$ does not affect $\Phi_{T^*}(T)$ because $\frac{\mathbf{s}^* - \mathbf{t}^*}{|\mathbf{s}^* - \mathbf{t}^*|}$ is a unit vector.
-Henceforth we will refer to the MLM as the log map for convenience.
+If the target tree is more topologically distinct than a NNI interchange from the base tree, the simplest visualization is to follow the initial segment of the geodesic path (the segment contained in the same orthant as the base tree) for the length of the geodesic across (potentially more than one) Euclidean orthant boundaries (Figure~\ref{logmap_illustration}).
+Formally, denote the support of the geodesic (the sequence of orthants that the geodesic path traverses; see \cite{owenfast}) between $T^*$ and $T$ by $\mathcal{A}=(A_1, \ldots, A_k)$ and $\mathcal{B}=(B_1, \ldots, B_k)$, and choose $\lambda$ to be any positive number strictly less than $ \frac{||A_1||}{||A_1||+||B_1||}$.
+Let $S^*_\lambda$ be the tree that is of fraction $\lambda$ along the geodesic path between $T^*$ and $T$, noting that, by construction, $S^*_\lambda$ has the same topology as $T^*$ \citep{owenfast}.
+Then